jarneson/godot-ply/README.md

 		- Invert Normals: Inverts the normals of all faces
     - Mesh Utilities
         - Export to OBJ: Exports the selected mesh to an OBJ file
-            - Currently just exports basic geometry, excluding normals, materials, etc
+            - Currently exports basic geometry, excluding normals, materials, etc
         - Quick Generators
             - Plane: Generate a two-sided unit plane
             - Cube: Generate a unit cube
         - Generate: Opens a modal for more advanced generation
-            - Plane: Generate a plane with specified size and subdivisions
+            - Plane: Generate a plane with a specified size and subdivision count
-            - Cube: Generate a cube with specified size and subdivisions
+            - Cube: Generate a cube with a specified size and subdivision count
-            - Isosphere: Generate a isosphere with specified radius and subdivisions
+            - Isosphere: Generate an isosphere with a specified radius and subdivisions
-            - Cylinder: Generate a cylinder with specified radius, depth, circle vertex count, and
+            - Cylinder: Generate a cylinder with a specified radius, depth, and circle vertex count

 - Face
     - Select Faces